mellaadaktary/2420-Assignment1/README.md

 ```~``` is the current users home directory.
 ```-C``` is also a flag which lets you add a comment it is recommended to put something like your name or email address.

-this command generates SSH key pairs in the specified directory with a comment inside the public key file
+This command generates SSH key pairs in the specified directory with a comment inside the public key file

 Note: ```ssh-keygen``` has multiple encryption methods but we will stick with the default which is ed25519.[^3]